Riverine Plains AgriFutures Horizon Scholarship is open for applications until 10 January. More information on how to apply!

 Each of these strategies (diversity, early sowing, N-banking) have been previously shown in small-scale NSW field trials to increase profitability and productivity by increasing soil moisture and the prevention of carbon and nutrient loss under drought conditions.

-This project seeks to further this previous work by establishing twelve demonstration sites across a wider area, encompassing a broad range of soil types, environments and land uses.
-The demonstration trials aim to show how the three drought resilience strategies can be successfully applied across a number of different soil types and environments.
+This project sought to further this previous work by establishing twelve demonstration sites across a wider area, encompassing a broad range of soil types, environments and land uses.
+The demonstration trials aimed to show how the three drought resilience strategies can be successfully applied across a number of different soil types and environments.

 Project focus